-- assessing the probability of various scenarios (Director of Campus Safety); - grading the potential severity (Director of Campus Safety); - measuring the scope of the impact (Director of Campus Safety); - developing a planned response for solving the situation (Executive Director of Communications); - anticipating internal and external communications needs (Executive Director of Communications).
+- A. Assessing the probability of various scenarios (Director of Campus Safety); - B. Grading the potential severity (Director of Campus Safety); - C. Measuring the scope of the impact (Director of Campus Safety); - D. Developing a planned response for solving the situation (Executive Director of Communications); - E. Anticipating internal and external communications needs (Executive Director of Communications).